vroncevic/dist_py_module/README.md

-Distributing Python Modules, generate setup.py.
+Distributing Python Modules, Generate module setup.py.
 ================================================================================

 The README is used to introduce the modules and provide instructions on